 The authors & publishers behind the books we've chosen to read

-Objective: To understand the gender, ethnicity, age, nationality & publishers behind the authors we've selected over the last 5 years so that we can make more conscious decisions about how we choose books for our community.
+Objective: To understand the gender, ethnicity, age, nationality & publishers behind the authors we've selected between 2015-2020 so that we can make more conscious decisions about how we choose books for our community.

-Objective: To understand the key factors that influence how we choose non fiction books as individuals.
+Objective: To understand the key factors that influence how we choose non fiction books as individuals in 2020.
 To identify any areas where we may be vulnerable to personal + structural biases.
 To understand the relative influence of external sources, such as the media and publishing industry on our choices.

-For each set of authors, publishers and experts we line-up, we will consciously look for a diverse mix of ethnicity, gender, nationality & size (less established authors & publishers).
-We'll check-in and share our progress publicly every 3 months.
+For each set of authors, publishers and experts we line-up, we consciously look for a diverse mix of ethnicity, gender, nationality & size (less established authors & publishers).
 Learn more and read a little differently with us.